aws/aws-fpga/FAQs.md

 **How do I get access to the Developer AMI?**

-Start with an AWS account and request access to the Developer AMI in AWS Marketplace.
-Currently, the FPGA Developer AMI is private.
-You will receive permission on the AWS account you submitted for access to the FPGA Developer AMI.
-The AMI can be launched directly from AWS Marketplace on any EC2 instance.
-See the FPGA Developer AMI README for more details.
+Currently, the FPGA Developer AMI is private and you will need to be whitelisted.
+You will receive permission and notifications via email.
+Email aws-fpga-developer-support@amazon.com with any questions See the FPGA Developer AMI README for more details.

 **What is an AFI?**